-We provide a full range of Volvo and Subaru repair and service ranging from regular mechanical maintenance to troubleshooting.
+We provide a full range of Volvo repair and service ranging from regular mechanical maintenance to troubleshooting.
 We perform alignments here at the shop and we install, balance and rotate tires, too.
 Everything we do is warrantied, both new parts and labor, for two full years.
 Often we can save you money by installing used parts where appropriate (these used parts usually aren’t warrantied, though, and there may be additional labor costs).

 We provide many services including engine repair, transmission repair, electrical repair, brake repair, tune-ups, oil changes and factory recommended scheduled maintenance services, just to name a few.